 Picking a Reliable Career Path

-Finally, a key reason you should consider a career in nursing is that it truly is a reliable career path.
-If financial stability, job security, and keeping your location options open are high on your list of priorities, you won’t regret becoming a nurse.
+Finally, a key reason you should consider a nursing career is that it is a reliable career path.
+If financial stability, job security, and keeping your location options open are high priorities, you won’t regret becoming a nurse.